Bronocice pot: Historical implications

 The image on the pot is one of the oldest well-dated representations of a four-wheeled vehicle in the world.
-It suggests the existence of wagons in Central Europe as early as in the late 4th millennium BC.
+It suggests the existence of wagons in Central Europe as early as in the late 4th millennium BCE.
 They were presumably drawn by aurochs whose remains were found with the pot.
 Their horns were worn out as if tied with a rope, possibly a result of using a kind of yoke.

 Based on the Bronocice discovery, several researchers (Asko Parpola and Christian Carpelan), pointed out that "Indo-European languages possess inherited vocabulary related to wheeled transport", thus providing new research information about the origin of the Indo-European language family.
-They argue that "the wheeled vehicles were first invented around the middle of the fourth millennium BC".
+They argue that "the wheeled vehicles were first invented around the middle of the fourth millennium BCE".

-In his review Theoretical Structural Archeology, Geoff Carter writes: "The site was occupied during the Funnelbeaker or TRB culture phase, one of a complex group of cultures that succeeded the LBK in northern Europe, in the Fifth and Fourth Millennia BC.
-Bones from the pit in which the pot was found gave radiocarbon dates of around 3635--3370 BC".
+In his review Theoretical Structural Archeology, Geoff Carter writes: "The site was occupied during the Funnelbeaker or TRB culture phase, one of a complex group of cultures that succeeded the LBK in northern Europe, in the Fifth and Fourth Millennia BCE.
+Bones from the pit in which the pot was found gave radiocarbon dates of around 3635-3370 BCE".
 This makes it contemporaneous with the earliest depictions of wheeled wagons found on clay tablet pictographs at the Eanna district of Uruk, in the Sumerian civilization of Mesopotamia (modern Iraq), dated c.
-3500–3350 BC.
-Several historians argue that there was a diffusion of the wheeled vehicle from the Near East to Europe around the mid-4th millennium BC.
+3500–3350 BCE.
+Several historians argue that there was a diffusion of the wheeled vehicle from the Near East to Europe around the mid-4th millennium BCE.
 However, all of the earliest evidence for wheeled vehicles, including models, pictorial representations, wheels and vehicle remains, is in Europe, rather than in the Near East.
 According to Schier (2015), “The present evidence for early wheeled transport does not support the traditional belief in the oriental invention of wheel and wagon", and either wheeled vehicles were invented independently in Europe and Mesopotamia, or else the technology was transferred from Europe to Mesopotamia.